 Step 6: Be Flexible With Travel Plans

 Being flexible with your travel plans can also help you get more out of your rewards points, said Johnson.
-In fact, she once stayed at a Westin hotel on Grand Cayman Island during the offseason because it required fewer points.
-And when Johnson flies overseas, she typically departs on a Wednesday because there are more rewards seats available on midweek flights.
+In fact, she once stayed at a Westin hotel on Grand Cayman during the off-season because it required fewer points.
+And when Johnson flies overseas, she typically departs on a Wednesday because there are more rewards seats available on mid-week flights.

-Just as you would compare prices for hotels and flights at various times to find the best deal, also compare the number of points you'll need for hotel and flight options.
-You might find that you can use fewer points by booking your trip during the offseason.
+Just as you would compare prices for hotels and flights at various times to find the best travel deal, you should also compare the number of points you’ll need for hotel and flight options.
+You might find that you can use fewer points by booking your trip during the off-season.

 Step 7: Stay Organized

 If you have more than one rewards card, you need a system to keep track of them.
 Johnson said she uses a spreadsheet to record the following details so she can stay organized:

 - Date she signed up for a card